Selenium Send Keys - All You Need to Know

 What is Selenium Send Keys?

 Selenium Sendkeys are methods used to help you automate the testing process for input compatibility of a web application.
-It is a part of the Web Driver element used for webpage and web application testing.
+They are part of the Web Driver element used for web pages and web application testing.
 Selenium Web driver allows these methods to provide input in editable fields within the web application.

 The Send keys method’s syntax is written as sendKeys() in Java and send_keys() in Python.
-Generally, the steps to using the Send Keys method are as follows.
+The steps to using the Send Keys method are generally as follows.

 1) Loading the webpage: The first step is to open the webpage you wish to test.
 The syntax to fetch this webpage in Selenium using Java is driver.get(); and the syntax in Python is driver.get(), respectively.

-2) Element identification: The next step is finding the element you wish to select.
-To locate an element, you can utilise the element locators present in Selenium, such as XPath or element ID.
+2) Element identification: The next step is to find the element you wish to select.
+To locate an element, you can use the element locators present in Selenium, such as XPath or element ID.

 3) Keyboard input: Once you have located the elements, you can use a program script to send inputs to that element.
 Once you provide inputs to Selenium, you can continue with your remaining tasks.